OMerkel/Oware/README.md

 Such that there is a good chance of getting a spare set of Bonduc seeds if for some reason yours get incomplete.

-The more puristic travel edition could be to simply form some pits on a sandy beach and use any type of tokens you prefer of course.
+The more puristic travel edition could simply be formed by some pits on a sandy beach using any type of tokens you prefer of course.
 This solution is quite traditional, too.

-Surely some priceless unique or antique Oware sets up to the size of a whole table can be found.
+Surely some priceless unique or antique Oware sets can be found up to the size of a whole table.
 Watch out and find some of these gems using your preferred web search engine.